The lowdown (in their own words...)

 Managing partner : Tim Eyles

-Other offices: Amsterdam, Berlin, Bratislava, Brussels, Budapest, Cambridge, Dubai, Düsseldorf, Eindhoven, Frankfurt, Indonesia, Hamburg, Hanoi, Hong Kong, Ho Chi Minh City, Jeddah, Kiev, London – Tech City, Munich, New York, Palo Alto, Paris, Prague, Riyadh, Singapore, South Korea, Vienna and Warsaw.
-Representative offices: Beijing, Brno, Klagenfurt and Shanghai.
+Other offices: Amsterdam, Berlin, Bratislava, Brussels, Budapest, Cambridge, Dubai, Dusseldorf, Eindhoven, Frankfurt, , Hamburg, Hanoi, Ho Chi Minh City, Hong Kong, Jekarta, Jeddah, Kiev, London Tech City, Munich, New York, Paris, Prague, Riyadh, Seoul, Silicon Valley, Singapore, Vienna and Warsaw.
+Representative offices in Beijing, Brno, Klagenfurt and Shanghai.

 Who we are: Taylor Wessing is a full-service international law firm, standing at the forefront of the industries of tomorrow.
-Acting as legal advisors to well-known clients in progressive and cutting-edge sectors, we’re a firm for ground breakers, the smart thinkers and the trail blazers.
-Our spark, focus and lateral thinking make us exceptional legal advisors.
+Acting as legal advisors to well-known clients in progressive and cutting-edge sectors, we're a firm for the ground breakers, the smart thinkers and the trail blazers.

-What we do: Taylor Wessing offers industry-focused advice and in-depth sector experience including: banking and finance; capital markets; copyright and media law; corporate; commercial agreements; construction and engineering; employment and pensions; EU competition, IT and telecoms; litigation and dispute resolution; patents; planning and environment; private client; projects; real estate; restructuring and corporate recovery; tax; trade marks and designs.
+What we do: Taylor Wessing offers industry-focused advice and in-depth sector experience gained by bringing together internationally-focused lawyers from diverse legal backgrounds including: banking and finance; capital markets; copyright and media law; corporate; commercial agreements; construction and engineering; employment and pensions; EU competition, IT and telecoms; litigation and dispute resolution; patents; planning and environment; private client; projects; real estate; restructuring and corporate recovery; tax and trade marks.

-What we are looking for: We look for team players with a minimum of ABB grades at A-level and a 2(1) degree in any discipline.
-You’ll need to be confident and enthusiastic with the communication skills to build vibrant relationships with our clients.
-You’ll have the energy, ambition and creativity to take early responsibility and make a real impact.
+What we are looking for: We look for team players with a minimum of ABB grades at A level and a 2.1 degree in any discipline.
+You'll need to be confident and enthusiastic with the communication skills to build vibrant relationships with our clients.
+You'll have the energy, ambition and creativity to take early responsibility and have a real impact on our business and our clients' business.

-What you'll do:Our award-winning training (we won lawcareers.net best trainer – larger city firm in 2014) combines our in-house Professional Skills Course with six-month seats in four different practice groups, including one contentious seat and one in our corporate or finance areas.
-You will get regular partner contact and will work closely with associates on high-quality work from the outset.
-Frequent client contact and secondment opportunities to their offices are also offered.
+What you'll do:Our award winning training (we won LawCareers.Net Best Trainer - Large City Firm 2017) combines our in-house Professional Skills Course with six-month seats in four different practice groups, including one contentious seat and one in our corporate or finance areas.
+Our programme is recognised for the extent of partner contact available to trainees, and you'll work closely with associates.

 Perks: Private medical care, pension scheme, life assurance, season ticket loan for travel, 25 days' holiday (with an extra day at Christmas), discounted gym membership and employee assistance programme.